ManifoldScholar/manifold-docs/_docs/customizing/settings/google.md

 ## Update Manifold Settings

-In the Manifold backend, navigate to the "settings" menu item.
-Under the "integration" tab, in the section labelled "Google OAuth Configuration," enter the Client ID into the field labeled "Google Client ID."
-Enter the Client Secret value into the field labeled "Google Client Secret."
+Back in Manifold, under the "Google OAuth" header, enter the Client ID into the field labeled `Google Client ID`.
+Enter the Client Secret value into the field labeled `Google Client Secret`.

-If you manage settings in the environment \(`MANAGE_SETTINGS_FROM_ENV=1` in your `.env` file\), you should set the corresponding settings in `.env`:
+Alternatively, if you manage settings in the environment \(`MANAGE_SETTINGS_FROM_ENV=1` in your `.env` file\), you should set the corresponding settings in `.env`:

 ``` conf
 # Google OAuth Integration